rdall96/minecraft-docker/README.md

 For more details and information regarding each of the properties above, please consult the [Minecraft wiki on server properties](https://minecraft.fandom.com/wiki/Server.properties#Java_Edition_3)

 Any of these environment variables can be passed to the docker start container command with the argument `-e <NAME>=<VALUE>`.
-However, when using a lot of these properties it is recommended to leverage environment files.
-These are files stored on your host which list all the of properties neatly in one place and can then be passed to docker using `--env-file <file-path>`.
+If you're using a lot of these properties, you want to consider passing Docker an environment file instead.
+This file is stored on your system and it lists all the of properties neatly in one place.
+You can an environment file to Docker using the flag `--env-file <file-path>`.

 For example, here's the contents of an environment file stored at path `~/minecraft_server/properties.env` on the host computer.
 ```